 As I write this in spring 2021, most of the big bookmakers have a Cash Out option available in some shape or form.
 Football markets are the most common options for Cash Out, however the option is slowly but surely spreading to other sports including golf.

-- *Betfred Offer Featured Above – Key Terms: New UK & NI customers only. promo code ‘SPORTS60’.
-Deposit & place first sports bet of £10+ in one bet transaction, at odds of Evens (2.0) +. settled within 60 days.
-First bet must be on Sports. £30 in Free Bets credited within 48 hours of bet settlement, 7-day expiry.
+- *Betfred Offer Featured Above – Key Terms: New UK & NI customers only.
+Promo code SPORTS60.
+Deposit and place first sports bet of £10+ in one transaction, at odds of Evens (2.0)+, settled within 7 days of registration.
+First bet must be on Sports. £30 in Free Bets credited within 48 hours of bet settlement.
+7-day expiry.
 Payment restrictions apply.
 SMS validation may be required.
-Max 60 Free Spins on Justice League Comics.
+Max 30 Free Spins on Blue Wizard at £0.10 per spin.
 7-day expiry.
-Full T&Cs apply.
+Full T&Cs apply. #Ad

 For those of you who’ve been betting on golf for a few years now, some may recall the now defunct bookmaker ‘Extrabet’ who were the first and only bookie at the time to allow their online customers to exit out of a bet before the result was known.
 Primarily a by-product of the fact that Extrabet offered spread betting on golf and other sports as their main business, Extrabet’s ‘Close Bet’ functionality was a popular option before they, as a business, were eventually swallowed up by SpreadEx in 2011 and with it the feature disappeared.